 That's a substantial knowledge base, built incrementally, that continues to provide value long after creation.

-Curation vs. Collection vs. Aggregation
+Curation vs. Collection vs. Aggregation (and Other Lookalikes)

 These terms are often confused.
 Here's how they differ: